FinnWelzmueller/sshame/README.md

 - Detection of failed SSH login attempts
 - Aggregated statistics by IP address and username
 - Time series of failed logins
-- Geolocation of IPs for world map visualization
 - Prebuilt Grafana dashboards

 ## Security Notes